kowainik/relude/README.md

 ### Main goals

-While creating and maintaining a custom prelude, we're following the following goals:
+While creating and maintaining a custom prelude, we are pursuing the following goals:

 1. Avoid all [partial functions](https://www.reddit.com/r/haskell/comments/5n51u3/why_are_partial_functions_as_in_head_tail_bad/).
    We like [total](http://mathworld.wolfram.com/TotalFunction.html) and exception-free functions.